-There are a number of ways to avoid paying for LMI.
+There are several ways you can avoid paying LMI.

-- You can purchase a home without the paying lenders mortgage insurance.
-For that, you have to maintain a reasonable deposit.
-If you have a small deposit and your loan to value ratio is more than 80 per cent, the risk of loss for the lender increases.
-On the other hand, having a bigger deposit means the loan amount will be lower and hence, lower risk for a lender.
+- You can purchase a home without having to pay lenders mortgage insurance.
+For that, you need to have raised a reasonable deposit.
+If you have a small deposit and your loan-to-value ratio is more than 80%, the risk of loss for the lender increases.
+On the other hand, having a bigger deposit means the loan amount will be lower; hence, lending to you will be a lower risk for the lender.

 - You do not have to pay Lender’s Mortgage Insurance if you have a deposit worth 20% of the property value.
-Therefore, you need to decide whether the dream of buying a new home should be delayed while you save a little more money, or if you should buy a property sooner with the added cost of the mortgage.
+Therefore, you need to decide whether the dream of buying a new home should be delayed while you save a little more money or if you should buy a property sooner with the added cost of the lenders mortgage insurance.

 - If you don’t have 20% of the loan, finding a guarantor can be a good option to avoid LMI costs.
-Your guarantor will ensure that they will cover a part of your loan in case you fail to make the loan payment.
+Your guarantor will ensure they will cover a part of your loan if you fail to make the loan payment.

-- It can be the ‘bank of your parents’ that provides financing for your home with a loan or cash gift.
-The amount paid by a guarantor can also add up to your deposit and enable you to avoid the mortgage payment.
+- The guarantor can be the ‘bank of your parents’ that provides financing for your home with a loan or cash gift.
+The amount paid by a guarantor can also add up to your deposit and enable you to avoid the lenders mortgage insurance payment.

 - Last but not least, always seek professional advice.
 A mortgage express broker can assess your financial position.
-Your broker can also help you secure the right source of finance that is in line with your financial goals.
+Your broker can also help you secure the right finance source that aligns with your financial goals.
 Certain jobs and professions are eligible to have LMI Waived.

-There are a number of banks that have changed their agreement with the LMI providers in order to help customers so that they can pay lower premiums.
-Unfortunately, the majority of these changes happened way back in 2012, so if you have gotten your loan since then you probably do not qualify for an LMI refund.
+Several banks have changed their agreement with LMI providers in order to help customers so that they can pay lower premiums.
+Unfortunately, most of these changes happened in 2012, so if you have gotten your loan since then, you probably do not qualify for an LMI refund.

 Is it possible to transfer an LMI Policy?

 The answer is no. You cannot transfer your LMI policy to another bank.
-If, however, you stick with the same lender, you can get a discount on a new LMI premium.
+However, if you stick with the same lender, you can get a discount on a new LMI premium.
 This can happen if you internally refinance your loan or increase the existing loan amount.

-Buying your first home is not an easy job.
-In fact, it involves a lot of hard work, such as making inspection visits, going to auctions, and searching for the right property.
+Buying your first home is a challenging job.
+In fact, it involves a lot of hard work, such as searching for the right property, going for inspections and sometimes auctions and searching for the right property.
 On top of that, you have to bear the financial burden that comes along with it.

-In the current environment with low-interest rate, it might take you years to save up to 20 per cent deposit, especially if you are buying a house for the first time.
-Therefore, make sure that you understand what LMI is and how you can avoid it.
+In the current environment with low-interest rates, it might take years to save up to 20% deposit, especially if you are buying a house for the first time.
+Therefore, ensure you understand what LMI is and how to avoid it.